 January 10, 2020

-Today at Bath Iron Works, the keel was laid for John Basilone (DDG 122).
+Today at Bath Iron Works, the keel was laid for the USS John Basilone DDG-122.
 During the ceremony, sponsors of the ship Ryan Manion and Amy Looney welded their names on the keel plate.
-"We hereby declare that the keel of the future USS John Basilone has been truly and fairly laid!"
+"We hereby declare that the keel of the future USS John Basilone has been truley and fairly laid!"

-November 21, 2017 - George (Chris) Christenson received the following email from his contact at Bath Iron Works about DDG-122, USS John Basilone.
+George (Chris) Christenson received the following email from his contact at Bath Iron Works about USS John Basilone, DDG-122.

-We held a start fabrication ceremony on May, 22.
-The next milestone will be the official keel laying, which is scheduled for some time in in the fall of 2019.
-We're very proud to be building a ship named for such an incredible hero!
+We held a start fabrication ceremony on May 22.
+The next milestone will be the official keel laying, which is scheduled for some time in the fall of 2019.
+We're very prod to be building a ship named for such an incredible hero!

 Best of luck,

 This is the second ship to be named for John Basilone.
-The first USS Basilone (DD/DDE-824) was a Gearing-class destroyer, decommissioned in 1977.
+The first USS Basilone DDE/DD-824 was a Gearing class destroyer, decommissioned in 1977.